How to Boost Volunteer Retention When YOU Are A Volunteer Too

 - Help Uncover Hidden Talents.
 Take some time to get to know more about each other so you can find out what strengths each person brings to the table.
 Are they an avid gardener?
 Put them in charge of landscaping during a clean-up day.
 Are they a sales pro?
 Maybe they can apply that to committee fundraising.

-- Put everyone in charge of something.
-Give everyone something they can take ownership of.
+- Let everyone take charge of something.
+Make sure everyone has something they can take ownership of for the group.
 If someone feels indispensable, they will keep showing up even when life gets busy.
 Take a look at the agenda of a typical meeting – if you were to put a name or two by each item, how many different people would be represented?
 If someone looks at the agenda and sees an item with their name next to it, they’re more likely to show up prepared!
+It’s best if people choose what they are in charge of, rather than someone assigning it to them, so pay attention to what they are passionate about and help them find a way to incorporate that into what the group is doing.

 - Respect the value of their time.
 We should always be thoughtful about the work that we assign to our fellow committee members, to make sure it is necessary and will be put to good use.
 It may help to know that the value of an hour of volunteer time is estimated to be about $23.
 Before we ask someone to take on a new task, take a minute to reflect: would I pay someone $23 an hour to do this?
 If not, maybe it’s not worth their time!